Best Factory Games for Co-Op

 FAQ

-A: No. Some factory games are best when one person controls the whole plan.
-We only recommend games where co-op is actually implemented well and where adding another player changes the experience for the better.
+No. Some factory games are best when one person controls the whole plan.
+I only recommend games where co-op is actually implemented well and where adding another player changes the experience for the better.

 Takeaway